Barbara Chase-Riboud: Visual arts

 Chase-Riboud and Betye Saar were the first African-American women to exhibit in the Whitney Museum of American Art, following protests organized by Faith Ringgold to gain more recognition of Black women artists.
 Her piece The Ultimate Ground was displayed in the exhibition Contemporary American Sculpture.

 In 1971, Chase-Riboud was featured along with four other contemporaries in Five, a documentary about African-American artists.
 The segment on Chase-Riboud showed her installation in 1970 at the Betty Parsons Gallery, in addition to the artist working in her studio.

 In 1996, Chase-Riboud was among artists commissioned for artwork at the African Burial Ground National Monument in Lower Manhattan.
 Her 18-foot bronze memorial, Africa Rising, was installed in the Ted Weiss Federal Building in 1998.
 Chase-Riboud also wrote a poem with the same name as the sculpture.

 Continuing to work as a sculptor throughout her life, Chase-Riboud creates drawings and sculptures that are exhibited and collected by museums such as the Whitney Museum of American Art, New York, the Newark Museum, New Jersey, the Tehran Museum of Contemporary Art, Iran, and the Metropolitan Museum of Art, New York.
 During September 2013 to January 2014, she exhibited artwork spanning fifty years at the Philadelphia Museum of Art's exhibition: Barbara Chase-Riboud: The Malcolm X Steles.
 This traveled to the Berkeley Art Museum and Pacific Film Archive from February 12 to April 28, 2014.

 Her work was featured in the 2015 exhibition We Speak: Black Artists in Philadelphia, 1920s–1970s at the Woodmere Art Museum.

-Her work is in major corporate collections and museums such as the Metropolitan Museum of Art and the Museum of Modern Art, New York City; Centre Pompidou, Paris; Geigy Foundation, New York; and Lannan Foundation, Los Angeles.

 From September 2024 to January 2025, the exhibition Barbara Chase-Riboud: Everytime A Knot Is Undone, A God Is Released, showcasing the artist's sculpture, drawing and poetry from 1958 to the present was on view across eight separate institutions in Paris: Musée d’Orsay, Palais de la Porte Dorée, Musée du Louvre, Philharmonie de Paris, Centre Pompidou, Musée du Quai Branly, Musée Guimet and Palais de Tokyo.
 The scale of the show and number of museums involved in the exhibition was described by The New York Times as a first for any living artist.

+Her work was included in the 2024 exhibition Making Their Mark: Works from the Shah Garg Collection at the Berkeley Art Museum and Pacific Film Archive (BAMPFA).

+Her work is in museum collections and museums including Metropolitan Museum of Art and the Museum of Modern Art, New York City; and Lannan Foundation, Los Angeles.